Modules Quick Start

 The modules that are currently available for Redis Cloud are:

-ap-south-1.
-They will be available in other providers and regions after the public preview period is finished.
+us-west-2.
+Modules will be available in other regions once the public preview period is finished.

 The steps for getting up and running with a database that has a module enabled are: